-Compensated absences consist of unpaid accumulated annual sick leave, vacation and sabbatical time.
+Compensated absences consist of unpaid accumulated annual sick leave and vacation.

 Sick leave eligibility and accumulation is specified in negotiated labor contracts, and in individual employment contracts.
 Upon retirement, resignation or death, employees may contractually receive a payment based on unused accumulated sick leave.